ljjTYJR/PapersReading/Point_Set_Registration.md

   >  [[url]](https://arxiv.org/pdf/2004.11540.pdf)  [[pdf]](./papers/Deep Global Registration.pdf)

   - This paper propose a registration algorithm based-on deep-learning.
-  - It uses the network to find the inlier features(The used features provided by "FCGF")；Use a kind of function to calculate the coarse alignment; Use the gradient-based methods to get a find registration.
+  - It uses the network to find the inlier features(The used features provided by "FCGF"); Use a kind of function to calculate the coarse alignment; Use the gradient-based methods to get a find registration.
   - **Some thoughts:** The positions of the points can also be regarded as a kind of "features".

 - **Large-scale Point Cloud Semantic Segmentation with Superpoint Graphs**